greenelab/czi-seed-rfa/README.md

 <!-- usage note: edit this section. -->

-This repository holds an application in response to the "https://www.chanzuckerberg.com/science/rfa/seed-networks" RFA from the Chan-Zuckerberg Initiative.
+This repository holds an application in response to the [Seed Networks for the Human Cell Atlas RFA](https://www.chanzuckerberg.com/science/rfa/seed-networks) from the Chan-Zuckerberg Initiative.
 Our team proposes to develop and disseminate methods and software that enable fast search over and transformation of cell profiles via latent space representations.

 The RFA requests these documents.
 We note which ones are included here: